softwarewolves/softwarewolves-doc/README.md

 –> Indicates you want to play a werewolves game.
 The Game Coordinator will dispatch you to a chatroom.

-To  indicate you are a candidate to play the werewolf role, send the following _private_ chatmessage to the Master of Ceremonies (Jabber Id "softwarewolf"):
+To  indicate you are a candidate to play the werewolf role, send the following _private_ chatmessage to the Master of Ceremonies of the chatroom (Jabber Id "softwarewolf"):

     werewolf